Conscientious objection in the United States: Conscientious objectors with Medals of Honor

 Desmond Doss, a Seventh-day Adventist, was the first of three conscientious objectors who agreed to serve in the US military in noncombatant roles and were subsequently awarded the Medal of Honor, the nation's highest military decoration.

 Desmond T. Doss, a Virginia native and Seventh-day Adventist, desired to perform military service after the start of World War II.
 While enlisting with the intention of becoming a combat medic, Doss tried to claim noncombatant status but was told that the military did not recognize the designation.
 He was informed that he should register as a conscientious objector.
 Doss personally preferred to be called a "conscientious cooperator" because he would willingly serve his country, wear a uniform, salute the flag, and help with the war effort.
 Nevertheless, Doss accepted the designation "conscientious objector" in order to join the army and avoid a Section 8 discharge on account of his religious convictions.

 On October 12, 1945, Desmond Doss received the Medal of Honor from President Harry S. Truman for saving the lives of 75 wounded soldiers despite heavy gunfire during the Battle of Okinawa.
 This medal is the highest award for valor in action against an enemy force.
 By helping to support and maintain the war, Desmond was the first non-combatant to receive the Medal of Honor.
 A dramatized account of Doss's life and war experience, as well as testimony from his peers, is portrayed in Mel Gibson's 2016 film Hacksaw Ridge, starring Andrew Garfield as Doss.

 Other conscientious objectors who have been awarded the Medal of Honor are Thomas W. Bennett and Joseph G. LaPointe, both medics who served during the Vietnam War.
 Both Bennett and LaPointe were killed in combat within four months of each other in 1969 and were awarded their medals posthumously.

 Selective conscientious objection

 "The individual's objections must be to all wars rather than a specific war."
 Objection to participation in a specific war is called selective conscientious objection, which the United States does not recognize.
 A conscientious objector may still be willing to participate "in a theocratic or spiritual war between the powers of good and evil".

 United States v.
 Seeger, 1965, ruled that a person can claim conscientious objector status based on religious study and conviction that has a similar position in that person's life to the belief in God, without a concrete belief in God.
 United States v.
-Welsh, five years later, ruled that a conscientious objector need have no religious belief at all.
+Welsh, five years later, ruled that a conscientious objector need have no religious belief at all as long as they have the required beliefs stated previously.